alifnurdien/-alifnurdien.github.io/README.md

 ## Hi there !👋
-I am Alif Nurdien Fitrah, currently I am a geophysical engineering student at the Sepuluh Nopember Institute of Technology, Surabaya.
+I am Alif Nurdien Fitrah, I'm freshgraduate student of geophysical engineering at the Sepuluh Nopember Institute of Technology, Surabaya.
 I have an interest in data and the application of machine learning in the real world.

 In my spare time, I often study and code in Python to solve several existing problems.
 Apart from that, I am also active in participating in research and producing several paper publications.